 They were cleared of the claim that they misled the public about the reality of dairy farming.

-Unsurprisingly, this ruling has been the subject of some criticism both from NFU and concerningly from the Royal Society for the Prevention of Cruelty to Animals (RSPCA), the largest animal welfare organization in the UK.
+The ruling was the subject of criticism both from NFU, but also from the RSPCA (The Royal Society for the Prevention of Cruelty to Animals), the largest animal welfare organization in the UK.